 EWN Support and Frequently Asked Questions

-The Early Warning Network is a multi-channel distribution system for warnings and incidents issued by government agencies and other sources.
+The Early Warning Network is a privately funded multi-channel geographic based distribution system for warnings and incidents issued by government agencies and other sources.

 EWN Premium is a subscription service which covers the cost of the SMS component of alerts for people who live outside of sponsored areas, or who are not employees of EWN clients.
 Members will need to subscribe after a 30 day free trial in order to keep receiving SMS.
-Email alerts are free for everyone and will continue to be issued even if your SMS alerts have expired.
+Email alerts (and iPhone or Android App push notifications) are free for everyone and will continue to be issued even if your SMS alerts have expired.
 Some of the sponsored areas and clients are listed on the homepage.
 Please email support if you'd like further information.
 Also refer to the homepage for links to commercial options.

 If you are an existing EWN member and wish to upgrade to, or renew your EWN Premium which is $9.95 per year, please login here then select EWN Premium from the menu.

 What type of alerts can I expect to receive?

 Severe thunderstorm warnings, severe weather warnings, flood watches, tropical cyclone watches and warnings, tsunami warnings and fire weather warnings sourced from the Bureau of Meteorology (BoM).
 Bushfire watch & act and emergency warnings from state-base bushfire responders.
 Please read the Weather Warning Alerting FAQ page for details.

 Are updated warnings issued?

 Typically no. Once you receive an alert from EWN you should then monitor the situation yourself.
 EWN may issue updated warnings for tropical cyclones undergoing intensification.
 EWN does not issue warning cancellations.